 Accounts receivable are carried at their estimated collectible amounts.
 The Company may require advance deposits from its customers prior to shipment of the ordered products.
-The Company has not experienced collection issues related to its accounts receivable, and has not recorded an allowance for doubtful accounts during the fiscal years ended June 30, 2015 and 2014.
+The Company has not experienced collection issues related to its accounts receivable, and has not recorded an allowance for doubtful accounts during the fiscal year ended June 30, 2016 and 2015.